-However, consider the past two times in modern history when the economy cranked up payrolls by that much.
+However, consider the past two times in modern history where the economy cranked up payrolls by that much.
 The Bureau of Labor Statistics shows that the economy added 12.07 million jobs during Bill Clinton’s second term, a period of higher tax rates that Obama would seek to restore for those earning more than $250,000 a year.

 “The failures of one administration are not a mandate for a new administration,” Ryan conceded.
 “A challenger must stand on his own merits.”

 And then, Ryan humanized his running mate in a way that five years of Romney seeking the presidency has not.
 He acknowledged Romney’s terrible taste in music, saying he had heard some of the songs on the former Massachusetts governor’s iPod while riding on “many hotel elevators.”
 The Catholic Ryan noted that Romney—a Mormon—leads by example as a “prayerful and faithful and honorable” man.